hyperledger-solang/solang/docs/language.rst

 Function types are references to functions.
 You can use function types to pass functions for callbacks for example.
 Function types come in two flavours, ``internal`` and ``external``.
-An internal function is a reference to a function in same contract or one of its base contracts.
+An internal function is a reference to a function in the same contract or one of its base contracts.
 An external function is a reference to a public or external function on any contract.

 When declaring a function type, you must specify the parameters types, return types, mutability,